IrisMejuto/Adventure-Works/README.md

 * ✅ What impact do returns of cycling products have on profitability?

-The treatment process, data cleaning as well as visualization has been done in Power BI
+The treatment process, data cleaning as well as visualization has been done in **Power BI**

-### The Dataset that I have used for this project is taken from 👉🏼AdventureWorksDataSet
+The Dataset that I have used for this project is taken from 👉🏼🗃️ [AdventureWorksDataSet](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms)

-### You can access the dashboard made in Power BI at the following link 👉🏼
+You can access the dashboard made in Power BI at the following link 👉🏼📊 [Dashboard](URL)